SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Sessions (1-11)
 - What is Computer and what characterstics does computer hold ?
 What are the use cases of Server, TV, Phone ?
 - What is Client-Server Architecture ?
 Transferring media from Phone to Laptop (Viceversa)
 - How does Operating system works ?
 For example windows OS ?
+We have 2 types of OS Linux and Windows.
 - What is the difference between Linux (Servers world) and Windows Operating systems ?
 - How to connect to Linux server (Node) ?
+Box ---> Server, Lock ---> Public key, Key ---> Private key
 - What are the Authentication mechanisms to connect to linux server ?
 - Generate (or) create a link between LOCK and KEY ? ssh-keygen -f <file_name>
 - You can directly generate keys in .ssh folder using 'ssh-keygen -f <file_name>'
-- Enable extensions in control panel ?
+- How to enable extensions in control panel ?
 File explorer, view, unhide extenions for known files.
 - What is the syntax of Public key ? ssh-rsa {code} Laptop-name
 - What is the syntax of Private key ?
 BEGIN OPENSSH PRIVATE KEY {code} END OPENSSH PRIVATE KEY
 - Now create a server in AWS and connect to that server using Public and Private keys.
 - Import keypair in AWS by going to --> Network and security options --> Keypairs --> Actions and Import key pair (Publickey) without any gaps.
 - Create a SG (Firewall) for inbound.
 All traffic 0.0.0.0/0 (Representation of internet)
 - Launch instance with keypairs and take Amazon Linux 2AMI (HVM).
-Make sure the key pair name while you are creating server should match the key pair in Network and Security (Key Pairs).
+Make sure the key pair name while you are creating in server should match the key pair in Network and Security (Key Pairs).
 - How to connect to server then ? ssh -i saikiran.pem ec2-user@IP ---> In pwd location (User directory).
 - Amazon Linux / Amazon Linux 2 ---> Default user name is 'ec2-user'
 - Ubuntu ---> Default user name is 'ubuntu'